 Through the Child Support Enforcement Program, our office also assists parents in establishing paternity for their children.
 Establishment of paternity is the first step to establishing a child support order.

 Custodial and non-custodial parents seeking to establish paternity, child support or to enforce child support orders may contact the Illinois Department of Healthcare and Family Services at (800) 447-4278.

 Child support collections in Illinois are handled by the Illinois State Disbursements Unit.The ILSDU handles the collection and distribution of child support payments for cases in the State of Illinois.
 Custodial and non-custodial parents having questions regarding payments can contact the ILSDU by calling (877) 225-7077.

 For additional information about how the Madison County State’s Attorney’s Office can assist you with issues pertaining to the support of your child(ren), please contact us at (618) 692-6280.

 CHILD ADVOCACY CENTER

-The Center is made possible thanks to the generous funding and resources provided by Madison County Government, State’s Attorney Thomas D. Gibbons, the Illinois Department of Children and Family Services, local law enforcement, the National Children's Alliance, and various other lcoal and regional funders.
-Grants make up part of the Center’s budget but are not guaranteed from year to year.
-To help offset financial needs, the Center relies on fundraising and donations to pay for many of its other costs.
+The CAC is made possible thanks to the generous funding and resources provided by Madison County Government, State’s Attorney Thomas D. Gibbons, the Illinois Department of Children and Family Services, local law enforcement, the National Children's Alliance, and various other local and regional donors.
+Grants make up part of the CAC's budget but are not guaranteed from year to year.
+To help offset financial needs, the CAC relies on fundraising and donations to cover many of its other costs.
 Please consider making a tax deductible donation to the Friends of the Child Advocacy Center.
 Every dollar received goes directly towards efforts to help children of abuse.
-For more information, contact Carrie Cohan, Executive Director, at (618) 296-5390 or email@example.com For more information about the Child Advocacy Center, please visit www.madco-cac.org
+For more information, contact Carrie Cohan, Executive Director, at (618) 296-5390 or firstname.lastname@example.org For more information about the Child Advocacy Center, please visit www.madco-cac.org